BACKGROUND CHECKS ARE GOOD FOR TWO YEARS FOR COACHES ONLY

 An important part of our SafeSport program is the volunteer background screening, which Minnesota Hockey has had implemented for many years.
 Minnesota Hockey & USA Hockey’s screening policy includes a set criteria for which a person may be disqualified and prohibited from serving as an employee or volunteer of Minnesota Hockey USA Hockey.
 Under the policy, Minnesota Hockey will not authorize or sanction any employee or volunteer who has routine access to children unless that person consents to be screened and passes a criminal background screen conducted by the Affiliate or USA Hockey.

-Minnesota Hockey is switching background screening providers and going to a new screening vendor.
-Instead on an annual screening, the new background screening will be good for two years.
+Beginning with 2014-2015 season, Minnesota Hockey has secured a background screening provider that provides background checks that are good for two years.
 The new screening scans a wider range of local and national databases and is processed much quicker than our old system.
 We are confident this new program will better protect your children and provide a thorough check for all those submitting.

-The following persons be screened in accordance with this policy:
+The following persons need to be screened in accordance with this policy:

 1. Members of the Minnesota Hockey Board of Directors